 But when food becomes ubiquitous it can also become an approximation of the real thing.

 This week we explore why it’s great to cook pasta in the traditional al dente way; why tomatoes are called ‘golden apples’ in Italian; how many types of pasta shape you can buy and lastly, how to annoy an Italian!

-1. Did you know cooking your pasta for too long might be very bad for your health?
+1. Cooking pasta for too long might be very bad for your health

 What’s the science behind this?